Isaiah-Hamilton/echo-server/spec/spec.md

 ## Security
 The details of Echo Server's Security are in [auth.md](./auth.md)

+## Syncing with Relay
+Unlike in the v1 Push Server spec where every client registration required a request to the Relay you just have to set your public url in the cloud app and echo server will receive all notifications for your project's id.
+Echo Server should then gracefully handle them by accepting any notifications even if the client hasn't registered and only throw an error when it actually fails to execute a request.

 ## Responses
 These are the default responses and are only different if otherwise specified.